 - After Honor Harrington gets ennobled on Grayson she starts wearing dresses, but due to her utilitarian nature from her military career tends towards very simple styles.
 Queen Elizabeth takes a liking to Honor's fashions, and - well, nobody argues with the Queen of Manticore.

 - Given the description of the traditional unisex formal Manticoran court clothing (basically the result of a clown car colliding with a tuxedo), the simple dress is a huge improvement.

-- The crowns of the Kings and Queens of Narnia are described as being simple circlets, rather than the traditional real-world style baroque monstrosities.
+- The Chronicles of Narnia: The crowns of the Kings and Queens of Narnia are described as being simple circlets, rather than the traditional real-world style baroque monstrosities.
 The rest of their clothing is not mentioned in any detail, however except for Lewis emphasizing that in Narnia one's 'best' is also one's most comfortable clothes.

 - When Aslan summons Helen, a commoner from our world, to become the first Queen of Narnia she arrives in a simple dress and hands still soapy from doing the dishes.
 The narration notes that if she had known what was about to happen she would have put on her fanciest outfit, which was tacky and foolish-looking.